What kind of malware is CrimsonRAT?

-Extract the downloaded archive and run Autoruns.exe file.
+Extract the downloaded archive and run the Autoruns.exe file.

-In the Autoruns application click "Options" at the top and uncheck "Hide Empty Locations" and "Hide Windows Entries" options.
-After this procedure click the "Refresh" icon.
+In the Autoruns application, click "Options" at the top and uncheck "Hide Empty Locations" and "Hide Windows Entries" options.
+After this procedure, click the "Refresh" icon.

-Check the list provided by Autoruns application and locate the malware file that you want to eliminate.
+Check the list provided by the Autoruns application and locate the malware file that you want to eliminate.

-You should write down it full path and name.
-Note that some malware hides their process names under legitimate Windows process names.
-At this stage it's very important to avoid removing system files.
-After you locate he suspicious program you want to remove right click your mouse over it's name and choose "Delete"
+You should write down its full path and name.
+Note that some malware hides process names under legitimate Windows process names.
+At this stage, it is very important to avoid removing system files.
+After you locate the suspicious program you wish to remove, right click your mouse over its name and choose "Delete".

-After removing the malware through Autoruns application (this ensures that the malware won't run automatically on the next system startup) you should search for the malware name on your computer.
+After removing the malware through the Autoruns application (this ensures that the malware will not run automatically on the next system startup), you should search for the malware name on your computer.
 Be sure to enable hidden files and folders before proceeding.
-If you find the file of the malware be sure to remove it.
+If you find the filename of the malware, be sure to remove it.

 Reboot your computer in normal mode.
-Following these steps should help remove any malware from your computer.
-Note that manual threat removal requires advanced computer skills, it's recommended to leave malware removal to antivirus and anti-malware programs.
-These steps might not work with advanced malware infections.
-As always it's better to avoid getting infected that try to remove malware afterwards.
-To keep your computer safe be sure to install latest operating system updates and use antivirus software.
+Following these steps should remove any malware from your computer.
+Note that manual threat removal requires advanced computer skills.
+If you do not have these skills, leave malware removal to antivirus and anti-malware programs.

-To be sure your computer is free of malware infections we recommend scanning it with Spyhunter for Windows.
+To be sure your computer is free of malware infections, we recommend scanning it with Combo Cleaner Antivirus for Windows.